-We recommend starting each meeting—and for in- person groups, especially your first meeting—with a get-to-know-you activity for the new people in the room.
+We recommend starting each meeting—and for in-person groups, your first meeting in particular—with a get-to-know-you activity for the new people in the room.
 For example: ask people’s names, something they love about your town, and why they’re interested in the Strong Towns approach.
 Get creative!
 Online groups can start a thread for introductions or welcome newcomers as they join.

 Empower Your Attendees

 Especially for in-person meet-ups, it can really help to clarify that while you initiated the conversation, the group belongs to everyone, and anyone who’s in helping lead the group, even on a temporary basis, should let you know.
 While Strong Towns knows that specific individuals will naturally take the initiative in each group, we highly encourage you to share resources and responsibility by forming a leadership team or rotating leadership duties, with one person designated to initiate group communications at all times.
 Your group will be stronger with more perspectives and energy at the helm.
 If no leaders self-identify, make a note to yourself to follow up with the group later to encourage volunteer leaders to let you know of their interest.

 Talk to Every Experience Level

 Don’t assume that everyone will be as fluent in Strong Towns or the built environment as you are, or that everyone will recognize acronyms like ASCE or ADU.
 Create an environment where newcomers feel welcome and comfortable asking questions; celebrate new strong citizens who are stepping up, and recognize how uniquely vital they are to making our communities stronger.